Bischoff/wozmania/README.md

 ## Copyright and License

-Compote is (c) 2021 Eric Bischoff.
+WozMania is (c) 2021 Eric Bischoff.

-Compote is released under GNU GENERAL PUBLIC LICENSE, Version 2.
+WozMania is released under GNU GENERAL PUBLIC LICENSE, Version 2.
 See LICENSE file for details.